 Some of the best spots to see the fall colors include Trail Ridge Road in Rocky Mountain National Park, Independence Pass in Aspen, Last Dollar Road near Telluride.

 One of our favorite fall activities is just outside of Colorado Springs in the historic town of Manitou Springs.
-One of the best ways to ring in fall in Manitou is by embarking on one of the many incredible hikes the town has to offer and finishing with a refreshing fall brew at Manitou Brewing Company.
-Take in the interesting sites of Manitou Springs while sipping on a seasonal beer and chowing down on some delicious food.
+One of the best ways to ring in fall in Manitou is by embarking on one of the many incredible hikes nearby.
+After gazing at the amazing fall colors and relaxing in the nice weather, head into town for lunch at one of the quaint cafés and local restaurants.

 Whether you’re a beer drinker, apple picker, sweater wearer, or all of the above — take our advice this year and embrace all that is fall in Colorado!